 for 4 metrics –

 DORA metrics are a useful tool for tracking and comparing DevOps team performance.
-Unfortunately, it doesn't take into account all the factors for a successful software development process.
+However, they do not capture the full state of AI-assisted software development, as they may miss important details and nuances that influence code quality and team outcomes.
+Unfortunately, DORA metrics don’t take into account all the factors for a successful software development process.
 For example, assessing coding skills across teams can be challenging due to varying levels of expertise.
 These metrics also overlook the actual efforts behind the scenes, such as debugging, feature development, and more.
+Ultimately, DORA metrics only highlight what is already present in team processes and performance, rather than revealing new issues.

-While DORA metrics tell us which metric is low or high, it doesn't reveal the reason behind it.
-Suppose, there is an increase in lead time for changes, it could be due to various reasons.
+While DORA metrics tell us which metric is low or high, it doesn’t reveal the reason behind it.
+For example, DORA metrics do not provide context for AI outputs—while 90% of developers report using AI, there is a significant trust paradox, with 30% expressing little or no trust in AI-generated code.
+Suppose there is an increase in lead time for changes, it could be due to various reasons.
 For example, DORA metrics might not reflect the effectiveness of feedback provided during code review.
 Hence, overlooking the true impact and value of the code review process.

 DORA metrics are a great tool for analyzing DevOps performance.
-But, It doesn't mean they are relevant to every developer's team.
-These key metrics work best when the deployment is done frequently, can quickly iterate on changes, and improve accordingly.
-For example, if your team adheres to certain coding standards or ship software monthly, it will result in low deployment frequency almost every time and helps to deliver high-quality software.
+However, they are most effective in organizations with strong internal platforms and well-structured systems that support frequent deployment and rapid iteration.
+These key metrics work best when the underlying system and processes enable teams to deploy often, quickly iterate on changes, and improve accordingly.
+In organizations with tightly coupled systems and slow processes, the benefits of AI adoption are minimal, highlighting the importance of robust internal platforms to fully realize the value of DORA metrics.
+For example, if your team adheres to certain coding standards or ships software monthly, it will result in low deployment frequency almost every time and helps to deliver high-quality software.

 For example, if a team’s cycle time varies and exceeds three days, while all other metrics remain constant, managers must investigate deployment issues, the time it takes for pull requests to be approved, the review process, or a decrease in a developer’s productivity.

 For DORA to produce reliable results, software development teams must have a clear understanding of the metrics they are using and why they are using them.
 DORA can provide similar results for teams with similar deployment patterns.
-But, it is also essential to use the data to advance the team’s performance rather than simply relying on the numbers.
-Combining DORA with other engineering analytics is a great way to gain a complete picture of the development process.
-It may include identifying bottlenecks and improvement areas.
-It may include including identifying bottlenecks and improvement areas.
+However, stream management—specifically Value Stream Management (VSM)—is essential for identifying and fixing bottlenecks in software delivery.
+Investing in platform engineering, quality engineering, and value stream management is crucial for AI-enabled teams to ensure stability and quality throughout the delivery process.
+It is also essential to use the data to advance the team’s performance rather than simply relying on the numbers.
+Combining DORA with other engineering analytics is a great way to gain a complete picture of the development process, including identifying bottlenecks and areas for improvement.

 However, poor interpretation of DORA data can occur due to the lack of uniformity in defining failure, which is a challenge for metrics like CFR and MTTR.
 Using custom information to interpret the results is often ineffective.
 Additionally, DORA metrics only focus on velocity and stability.
-It does not consider other factors such as the quality of work, productivity of developers, and the impact on the end-user.
+Throughput is another important measure of software delivery, as AI adoption can increase throughput but may also reduce stability if not managed with robust engineering practices.
+The AI productivity paradox, highlighted in recent DORA reports, shows that while individual developer output rises with AI tools, organizational delivery can remain flat—underscoring the need for better integration of AI tools into existing workflows.
+DORA metrics do not consider other factors such as the quality of work, productivity of developers, and the impact on the end-user.
 So, it is important to use other indexes for a proactive response, qualitative analysis of workflows, and SDLC predictability.
 It will help to gain a 360-degree profiling of the team’s workflow.

 To achieve business goals, it is essential to correlate DORA data with other critical indicators like review time, code churn, maker time, PR size, and more.
+Organizations must provide the necessary support—through evolving culture, processes, and systems—to help teams realize the full benefit of AI adoption.
+The greatest benefit is achieved when AI is integrated within a robust model of software development, supported by strong control systems such as automated testing and mature version control.
+The 2025 DORA Report indicates that while AI can accelerate software development, it can also lead to instability if robust control systems are not in place.
 Using DORA in combination with more context, customization, and traceability can offer valuable insights and a true picture of the team’s performance and identify the steps needed to resolve bottlenecks and hidden fault lines at all levels.
 Ultimately, DORA should be used as a tool for continuous improvement, product management, and enhancing value delivery.

 DORA metrics can also provide insights into coding skills by revealing patterns related to code quality, review effectiveness, and debugging cycles.
 This can help to identify the blind spots where additional training is required.

-Typo is a powerful engineering analytics tool for tracking and analyzing DORA metrics.
+Typo is a powerful engineering analytics tool for tracking and analyzing DORA metrics, drawing on insights from the latest assisted software development report, such as the DORA 2025 Report, which provides data-driven analysis of industry-wide trends and the impact of AI on software engineering.
 It provides an efficient solution for software development teams seeking precision in their DevOps performance measurement and delivers high-quality software to end users.

 While DORA serves its purpose well, it is only the beginning of improving engineering excellence.
+The 2025 DORA Report and its key findings reveal that 90% of organizations have adopted platform engineering, which is crucial for unlocking the value of AI and improving DORA metrics.
+These trends, as the report reveals, are expected to shape organizational performance and software development over the next decade.
 To effectively measure DORA metrics, it is essential to focus on key DORA metrics and the business value they provide.
 Looking at numbers alone is not enough.
 Engineering managers should also focus on the practices and people behind the numbers and the barriers they face to achieve their best and ensure customer satisfaction.
 It is a known fact that engineering excellence is related to a team’s productivity and well-being.
 So, an effective way is to consider all factors that impact a team’s performance and take appropriate steps to address them.